synaps-io/synaps-go/README.md

 ## Usage

-The SDK allows initiating sessions, tracking user KYC progress, retrieving verification results, and event handling using webhooks.
+The SDK facilitates the initiation of sessions, tracking user KYC progress, retrieving verification results, and handling events through webhooks.
-This section provides an overview of the basic steps to integrate the SDK into your project and begin utilizing its features.
+This section provides an overview of the fundamental steps to integrate the SDK into your project and start leveraging its functionalities.

-> You can check the full example in the [exemples/individual/main.go](https://github.com/synaps-hub/synaps-sdk-go/blob/main/examples/individual/main.go) file within the repository.
+> A complete example can be found in the [examples/individual/main.go](https://github.com/synaps-hub/synaps-sdk-go/blob/main/examples/individual/main.go) file within the repository.

 #### Import